TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 - The Main Page is separated into three parts:

     1. The Header, with the Title of the Game and the Game Score;
-    2. The Body, with five choices for the user;
+    2. The Main Content, with Play Music and Rules Button, and five choices for the user;
-    3. The Footer, with the game rules.
+    3. The Footer, with the name of the creator and the date the web page was created.

 - When a user selects an option on the main page to play against the computer, it opens, with JavaScript, a overlapping information where they can see if they have won or lost the game: